-- Use a single powerful base station with a long reach to cover the area.
-However, a large population in the coverage area can mean congestion among users contending for the limited bit rate of a transmitter; - Use multiple cells, each interconnected to the wired network for backhaul as with 3G cellular - Use wireless to link end points to each other and then back to the wired Internet.
+- (i) Use a single powerful base station with a long reach to cover the area.
+However, a large population in the coverage area can mean congestion among users contending for the limited bit rate of a centralized base station; - (ii) Use multiple cells, each interconnected to the wired network for backhaul as with 3G cellular; or, - (iii) Use wireless to link end points to each other and then back to the wired Internet.